Commercial Auto Insurance in Florida

 Who needs commercial auto insurance in Florida?

-Any Florida company that uses vehicles for business purposes must have commercial vehicle insurance, whether it’s the owner’s personal vehicle or a fleet of vehicles owned by the business.
+Any Florida company that uses vehicles for business purposes must have commercial vehicle insurance, whether it’s the owner’s personal vehicle or a fleet of SUVs owned by the business.

 Your personal auto insurance policy covers you while driving to and from work, but not while making deliveries, picking up supplies, and other work-specific uses.
-A business auto policy would cover you and your personal vehicle in case you’re at fault for an accident during a work-related errand.
+A business auto policy covers all vehicles that your business uses, whether they’re owned by your business, leased, or owned by the employees.

 Any vehicles you own solely for work purposes must be covered by a commercial auto policy, whether you own a single pickup truck, a food truck, or a fleet of semi-trucks and tractor trailers.